 Fighting to Protect Personal Injury Victims

-During his tenure, Adam H. Miller has personally tried over 100 cases and settled thousands more.
+During his tenure, Adam H. Miller has personally tried over 100 cases.
 He has honed his practice to help injured people, not corporations or insurance companies, and has used those skills in his daily practice of helping those injured in auto and trucking accidents.